-How often do you use the card catalog feature on Ancestry.com?
+How often do you use Ancestry.com‘s card catalog feature?

 Often times we are very good at researching the genealogy collections and databases we know.
 We are comfortable in those records.
 We have learned their idiosyncrasies.
 Right?